|Latest Air Quality Index for the Akron Region|

 |Index Value and Category||30- Good|

-This is VERY HIGH for the greater Akron area.
+This is considered good for the greater Akron area.

 Understanding the Air Quality Index